- Fees & Commissions

-One of notable qualities of Swissquote is transparency.
-Similarly regulated Forex Brokers are rarely as transparent and thoughtful of their clients as Swissquote.
+One of the notable qualities of Swissquote is transparency.
+Similarly, regulated Forex Brokers are rarely as transparent and thoughtful of their clients as Swissquote.

 |Symbol||Standard 1k+ USD||Premium 10k+ USD||Prime 50k+ USD|

-Swissquote has all of relevant materials available for clients to download at any time, furthermore all the materials are kept up to date and are always revised in a timely manner, whenever needed and are easily accessible.
+Swissquote has all of the relevant materials available for clients to download at any time; furthermore, all the materials are kept up to date and are always revised in a timely manner, whenever needed and are easily accessible.

 Detailed information about trading instruments, applicable fees, trading times, etc., is available by following this link: https://en.swissquote.com/forex/markets/forex/currency-trading

-MetaTrader is one of the most popular Retail Forex Trading platforms in the world, it was developed by MetaQuotes Software and is currently available with several hundred different brokers across the globe.
-Its popularity can be explained by simple and very easy to use interface, very high customizability and most importantly – ability to create new tools.
-MetaTrader allows traders to create fully automated systems, robots, scripts and various tools to automate and improve trading experience.
-Custom tools for MetaTrader can be created with MetaQuotes Language which is a high-level object oriented language based on C++.
+MetaTrader is one of the most popular Retail Forex Trading platforms in the world; it was developed by MetaQuotes Software and is currently available with several hundred different brokers across the globe.
+Its popularity can be explained by simple and very easy to use interface, very high customizability, and, most importantly – the ability to create new tools.
+MetaTrader allows traders to create fully automated systems, robots, scripts, and various tools to automate and improve the trading experience.
+Custom tools for MetaTrader can be created with MetaQuotes Language, which is a high-level object-oriented language based on C++.

-MetaTrader is used by both novice and experienced traders, the interface by default is very clean and intuitive, but it can easily be customised to suit even the most demanding trader.
-MetaTrader has a huge community and following, the best part about using MetaTrader is that internet is filled with thousands of free indicators, scripts, robots and libraries.
-One of the most beloved perks of MetaTrader is abundance of MetaTrader programmers, who are able to code even the most complicated systems for traders for very reasonable fee.
-Many trading systems can be often automated for as little as couple of hundred dollars.
+MetaTrader is used by both novice and experienced traders, the interface by default is very clean and intuitive, but it can easily be customized to suit even the most demanding trader.
+MetaTrader has a huge community and following, the best part about using MetaTrader is that the internet is filled with thousands of free indicators, scripts, robots, and libraries.
+One of the most beloved perks of MetaTrader is the abundance of MetaTrader programmers, who are able to code even the most complicated systems for traders for a very reasonable fee.
+Many trading systems can be often automated for as little as a couple of hundred dollars.

 MetaTrader is available on desktop (Windows and Linux), web and mobile (iOS / iPadOS / Android).
-Availability of Web Based platform depends on the broker, not many brokers are willing to employ MetaTrader Web, because it is an additional monthly expense for the broker.
+The availability of a Web-Based platform depends on the broker, and not many brokers are willing to employ MetaTrader Web because it is an additional monthly expense for the broker.

 Pending issue on the 1st of December 2019: MetaTrader is not available on for Apple computers and laptops since the release of MacOS Catalina, due to internal restrictions.